Mission and History

 In addition to building simple, sustainable, and low-cost homes, Habitat Greater Boston also subsidizes the purchase of each home by a partner family by providing no-interest mortgage loans.
 Furthermore, the family pays 30% or less of their gross annual income on housing costs.
 Habitat Greater Boston also supports partner families in times of hardship to prevent mortgage delinquencies and foreclosures.

-Inspired by a vision where everyone has a decent place to live, Habitat Greater Boston’s overarching goal is to improve the wellbeing of lower-income families and interrupt generational cycles of poverty through successful homeownership.
+Inspired by a vision where everyone has a decent place to live, Habitat Greater Boston’s overarching goal is to improve the wellbeing of families with low-to-moderate incomes and interrupt generational cycles of poverty through successful homeownership.